arpinfidel/messie-messenger/README.md

 go run ./cmd/jira-sync push   # push updates/new issues back to Jira
 ```

+Pushes run concurrently (default 4 workers) so large batches finish faster; adjust `JIRA_PUSH_WORKERS` if you need to throttle or speed up the sync.
 After a push completes, the tool automatically refreshes the YAML file from Jira so that newly created issues pick up their generated keys and status.

 You can also strike issues by setting `delete: true` on a YAML entry (with a valid `key`).
 During the next push the tool deletes the issue in Jira and drops it from the YAML file before re-syncing.